Have you tried to get your health back on track for the 100th time?

 This is where the muscle needs to be able to shorten, lengthen and work appropriately.
 And that could be for modern day life.
 Imagine, you’re just walking around, or it could be whilst you’re running or sprinting or even doing your training.

 So when you think of myofascial release in this way, and it’s done properly, you’ll understand that actually we’re getting rid of the adhesions or tightness in our body, which causes postural dysfunctions, pain and other problems.

 When we look at it in a holistic sense, we know that this is what’s going to help us to reduce your pain.

 Hydration and Fascia

-Once you release your fascia with myofascia release it’s super important to hydrate.
+Once you release your fascia with myofascial release it’s super important to hydrate.

-The reason being that when you release tension in your body, your body releases toxins, and you want to flush those out.
+The reason is that when you release tension in your body, your body releases toxins, and you want to flush those out.

 So, remember, when you do myofascial release, drink half a litre of water after.
 You’ll flush those toxins out and rehydrate those areas that need it most.

 - Do it regularly, because otherwise you won’t see the effects

 - Do it properly, chase the pain, don’t run from it.
 Go to where the pain is and understand that the pain is what you need to get out of your body.